openwisp/openwisp-wifi-login-pages/docs/user/internet-mode.rst

-Allowing users to manage account from the Internet
+Allowing Users to Manage Account from the Internet
 ==================================================

 The authentication flow might hang if a user tries to access their account